Knit for Others 2023 has ended

 - Hats should be in sizes for child through adult.
-We don’t get many requests for tiny preemie hats or small baby hats so please consider making hats in larger sizes.
-There is always a need for hats for men so ones in dark colors are always appreciated.
+We don’t get many requests for tiny preemie hats or small-baby hats, so please consider making hats in larger sizes.
+There is always a need for hats for men, so hats in dark colors are appreciated.

 - Mittens of all sizes are welcome but especially sizes for preschoolers, ages 2-6.